 The term “pesticide” includes herbicides, insecticides, rodenticides and numerous other -cides, all intended to kill or incapacitate.
 If you’ve been using them and haven’t considered how hazardous they are, just look at the warnings given by the Environmental Protection Agency.

-This is scary stuff: The EPA defines a pesticide as any substance used to “prevent, destroy, repel, or mitigate” any pest.
+The EPA defines a pesticide as any substance used to “prevent, destroy, repel, or mitigate” any pest.
 The EPA warns us to use impermeable gloves, long pants and long-sleeved shirts when using pesticides.
 Furthermore, we’re not to use pesticides on windy days, around children or their toys, around pets, a pool, or the garden.
 We should cover food.
 And we should keep the products locked away from youngsters and teach them that pesticides are poisonous.
 Pesticides, they say, can poison through inhalation, tissue absorption or ingestion.

 Even if we were to assume the EPA was being overly cautious, the warning labels on the product containers themselves shout “Danger” front and back.
-These products have no place in our lives, nor in backyard wildlife habitat.
+These products have no place in our lives, nor in a backyard wildlife habitat.

 Many pesticides are organophosphate pesticides or n-methyl carbamates.
 The important thing to know about them is they originally derived from World War II chemical warfare agents.
 They kill by breaking down certain nerve impulses, leading at last to irreversible physiological damage.